Mass Notification System

-Building on a desire to reach people in the way that is most beneficial to them, Naperville is introducing “Naper Notify,” a new notification system that lets the City quickly and directly send messages to individuals or groups on a variety of devices to keep them informed throughout a significant event in the City.
+Building on a desire to reach people in the way that is most beneficial to them, Naperville launched “Naper Notify" in 2013.
+This notification system lets the City quickly and directly send messages to individuals or groups on a variety of devices to keep them informed throughout a significant event in the City.

 Naper Notify lets you sign up to receive emergency and community messages through a preferred method of communication.
 This could include a cell phone, work phone, home phone, text message, e-mail or more.
 You can also choose the locations you want to be contacted about.
 You can receive notifications about emergencies that may affect your home, your parents’ home, your workplace or your child’s school – or any other location of interest and importance to you – as long as those locations are within the boundaries of the City of Naperville.

-Below is more information about what types of notifications are available as well as how Naperville plans to use this system to provide you with critical information.
+Below is more information about what types of notifications are available.

 Types of Notifications

 Naper Notify allows the City of Naperville to communicate effectively to a widespread audience to relay timely and important information.
-The system will be used to communicate two types of messages: Emergency Notifications and Community Notifications.
+The system is used to communicate two types of messages: Emergency Notifications and Community Notifications.

 In the event of an emergency, the City will contact individuals or groups in a certain area that have the potential to be affected by an emergency situation.
 Emergency notifications are used in a situation that has an effect, or may have an effect, on a certain number of people involving immediate or pending threats to public safety or property and where immediate notification is necessary.
-Emergency notifications can be sent Citywide if circumstances of the event dictate this type of widespread notification to be necessary.
+Emergency notifications can be sent Citywide at any time of day or night if circumstances of the event dictate this type of widespread notification to be necessary.